hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 The `apikey` authentication can work in parallel with the JWT authentication to call the REST API endpoints together with the JWT token. call the REST API endpoints together with the JWT token.
-Later the `apikey` authentication can be disabled, and the JWT token will be the only authentication method.

 The migration from apikey authentication to jwt authentication is possible and can be performed as follows: